RedExpertAlliance/katacoda-scenarios/oci-course/oci-vault-and-secrets/step6.md

 This will return evidence of the values injected into the function at run time by the Oracle Functions FaaS framework because of the Resource Principal configuration.

+## Function Secret Retriever - and now for real!

+We will now extend the function to do the job we have in mind for it: reading a secret from a vault.

 Add these dependencies:

 `npm install http-signature jssha install --save`{{execute}}